THE ETHICS OF INVENTING: HOW TO BALANCE PROFIT AND PURPOSE IN YOUR WORK

 One way that board and staff plan for income and expenses in the future is by creating a budget.
 Approval of the annual budget is one of the fundamental …

 - What Is Sustainability in Business? | HBS Online

 Oct 10, 2018 … Here are four steps to transform your business purpose into profit. … Putting in the work to build a robust sustainability strategy can …

 - Trial Balance: Definition, How It Works, Purpose, and Requirements

 A trial balance is a bookkeeping worksheet in which the balances of all … each have a debit balance, and the accounts of liability, equity, revenue, …

-Fascinating facts about The Ethics of Inventing: How to Balance Profit and Purpose in Your Work you never knew
+Fun facts about The Ethics of Inventing: How to Balance Profit and Purpose in Your Work

 - The first patent law was enacted in Venice, Italy in 1474.